 So, what issues are at stake here?
 What are Peterson’s valid points and blindspots?
 It’s tricky to be balanced in the wake of a visceral repulsion to someone, but I do think the binaries of morality as well as gender should be questioned.
 Sure, some people are simply transphobic.
 I don’t think Peterson is, and characterising him as simply that makes it harder to root out the complex ways in which he is, and the problems with some leftist theory which he addresses, however cack-handedly.
 Let me go through a few of the issues to sketch this complexity.

 To quickly give an impression of where I’m coming from, I have many issues with leftism.
 I definitely reacted against what I saw as the Freudo-Marxist indoctrination element in my degree course.
-When I became interested in political activism after graduating, my other main passions were altered states, occultism and environmentalism — so the left, largely hostile to such things, was largely my enemy.
-My sympathies with the left, while never amounting to ‘conversion’, have grown as I’ve matured and educated myself, and seen neoliberalism unfold.
+When I became interested in political activism after graduating, my other main passions were altered states, occultism and environmentalism — so the left, largely hostile to such things at the time (the early ’90s), was largely my enemy.1 My sympathies with the left, while never amounting to ‘conversion’, have grown as I’ve matured and educated myself, and seen neoliberalism unfold.
 My youthful resentment of the blinkered nature of Marxist academia left its mark, but it’s been tempered.
 So I’ve a lot of sympathy with some of Peterson’s general critique, and I know a lot of even left-leaning graduates have.
 But I’m deeply wary of his caustic bitterness, his sometimes cavalier attitude to the truth he professes to value so highly, and his blithe courting of the currents of ugly reaction that course through the world today.

 Peterson thinks that non-binary pronouns are tools wielded by nefarious neo-Marxists, and refuses to use the tools of his avowed enemies.
 To me the issue is more complex than that, and in any case I’m happy to use people’s preferred pronouns out of basic courtesy, if nothing else.
 Peterson, however, rejects the ‘respect’ argument because he sees pronoun use as an utterly casual affair (thinking, I presume, of when people call him ‘him’, rather than thinking of the idea of most people in the world calling him ‘her’, against his wishes).